Steve Allen: Beliefs and politics

+Allen was a Democrat, even though Jayne Meadows was a Republican.
+He endorsed Lyndon B. Johnson in the 1964 United States presidential election.
+In 1973, he cohosted the America Goes Public telethon, which raised money for the Democratic National Committee, and included a "Meeting of Minds" segment with actors portraying Abraham Lincoln, Theodore Roosevelt, Thomas Jefferson, and Cleopatra, speaking on democracy.

+Allen wrote pamphlets on a variety of issues, including problems facing migrant workers, capital punishment and nuclear weapons proliferation.
+He once considered running for a seat in Congress from California, calling his politics "middle-of-the-road radicalism".

+Despite his liberal position on free speech, he actively campaigned against obscenity on television and criticized comedians such as George Carlin and Lenny Bruce for their use of expletives in their stand-up routines; Allen admired their originality and humor but deplored what he considered their excessive profanity.
+His later concerns about the lewdness he heard on radio and television, particularly the programs of Howard Stern, caused him to make proposals to restrict the content of programs, allying himself with the Parents Television Council (PTC).
+His full-page ad on the subject appeared in newspapers just before his unexpected death.

 Death and legacy

 On October 30, 2000, Allen was involved in a minor traffic crash while traveling to visit his youngest son at home in Los Angeles.
-Another driver struck the side of Allen's car while backing out of a driveway, causing Allen to suffer a ruptured blood vessel, among other injuries, though he apparently did not realize he was seriously hurt.
+A driver struck the side of Allen's car while backing out of a driveway, causing Allen to suffer a ruptured blood vessel, among other injuries, though he apparently did not realize he was seriously hurt.
 After Allen arrived at his son's home, he took a nap and died in his sleep.
+Allen was 78.
 At first, it was believed that he had a heart attack.
 However, Allen's autopsy revealed that he actually died from hemopericardium, caused by injuries sustained in the crash.
 Though the condition was partially caused by atherosclerosis, the death was ruled accidental.
-According to Jayne Meadows, "Typical of Steve, [who] was the dearest, sweetest man: He was hit by a man, backing into him, breaking all of his ribs, that pierced his heart ... and when he got out of the car, he said to the man, 'What some people will do to get my autograph.'"
+According to his widow, Jayne Meadows, "Typical of Steve, [who] was the dearest, sweetest man: He was hit by a man, backing into him, breaking all of his ribs, that pierced his heart ... and when he got out of the car, he said to the man, 'What some people will do to get my autograph.'"

-He is buried at Forest Lawn Memorial Park in Hollywood Hills, Los Angeles.
+Allen is buried at Forest Lawn Memorial Park in Hollywood Hills, Los Angeles.
 He has two stars on the Hollywood Walk of Fame – a television star at 1720 Vine Street and a radio star at 1537 Vine Street.
-Jayne Meadows was buried next to Allen following her death in 2015.
+Jayne Meadows is buried next to Allen following her death in 2015.